Azure/azure-iot-sdk-csharp/e2e/LongHaul/LongHaul test results/LongHaul Report.md

 # Long haul test results

 This document describes long haul test results for Azure IoT SDK for C# v2.
 The results are based on 4 IoT Hub devices (MQTT/TCP, MQTT/WS, AMQP/TCP, AMQP/WS) and 2 IoT Edge modules (MQTT/TCP, AMQP/TCP).
-These tests ran for 64 hours and were stopped manually.
+These tests ran for 64 hours.
-These long haul tests are based on executing different operations like C2D messages, direct method, telemetry messages, feedback messages and file uploads to service client.
+These long haul tests are based on executing different operations like c2d messages, direct method, telemetry messages, feedback messages and file uploads to service client.
 Each of these operations is executed over regular intervals and logs the accumulated total count of the operations and the time it takes for successful completion.
 The graphs used here are results of Kusto queries executed over these collected logs.

 ## Table of contents